DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Experiments

 \subsection{Implementation Details}

-\paragraph{Dataset and Metrics} We conduct experiments mainly on the NAVSIM~\cite{dauner2024navsim} benchmark, which is a driving dataset containing challenging driving scenarios.

-There are two different evaluation metrics on NAVSIM, leading to NAVSIM v1 and NAVSIM v2.
+\paragraph{Dataset and Metrics} We conduct experiments mainly on the NAVSIM~\cite{dauner2024navsim} and Bench2Drive~\cite{jia2024bench} benchmark.
+NAVSIM includes two evaluation metrics, leading to NAVSIM v1 and NAVSIM v2.
 The evaluation metric of NAVSIM v1 is the PDM Score (PDMS).
-Each predicted trajectory is sent to a simulator to collect different rule-based subscores, which are aggregated to get the final PDMS:

-where $S_{P}$ and $S_{A}$ denote the penalty subscore set and the weighted average subscore set.
-In NAVSIM v1, $S_{P}$ comprises two subscores, including no collisions (NC) and drivable area compliance (DAC), and $S_{A}$ comprises ego progress (EP), time-to-collision (TTC), and comfort (C).
-NAVSIM v2 introduces 4 more subscores, including driving direction compliance (DDC) and traffic light compliance (TLC) in $S_{P}$, and lane keeping (LK) and extended comfort (EC) in $S_{A}$.
-The comfort subscore is also revised to become the history comfort (HC).
-Aggregating all these subscores leads to the $\mathrm{EPDMS}$ metric in NAVSIM v2.
+Each predicted trajectory is sent to a simulator to collect different rule-based metrics, which are weighted aggregated to get the final PDMS.
+NAVSIM v1 includes 5 metrics: no collisions (NC), drivable area compliance (DAC), ego progress (EP), time-to-collision (TTC), and comfort (C).
+NAVSIM v2 further introduces 4 extended metrics, including driving direction compliance (DDC), traffic light compliance (TLC), lane keeping (LK) and extended comfort (EC).
+Aggregating all these subscores leads to the EPDMS metric.

+Bench2Drive is a closed-loop benchmark evaluating 220 short routes in CARLA v2.
+The evaluation metrics include Success Rate, Driving Score, Efficiency and Comfortness.
+More details about datasets and metrics are in Appendix A.

-\paragraph{Model Details} We conduct our methods on three different backbones as the image encoder $\mathrm{Enc}_i$, including ResNet34~\cite{he2016deep}, VoVNet~\cite{lee2019an}, and ViT-Large~\cite{dosovitskiy2021an}.
-The input images are resized to a resolution of $2048\times 512$ for ResNet34 and VoVNet, and $1024\times 256$ for Vit-Large.
-The ViT-Large backbone is pre-trained through Depth Anything~\cite{yang2024depth}.
+\paragraph{Model Details and Training Details} We conduct our methods on three different backbones as the image encoder $\mathrm{Enc}_i$, including ResNet34~\cite{he2016deep}, VoVNet~\cite{lee2019an}, and ViT-Large~\cite{dosovitskiy2021an}.
 A 2-layer MLP is leveraged as $\mathrm{Enc}_t$ to encode each trajectory in the vocabulary.
 The trajectory decoder $\mathrm{TransDec}$ and refinement decoder $\mathrm{RefineDec}$ are both 3-layer Transformer Decoders with 256 hidden dimensions.
-The prediction head $\mathrm{head}^{(m)}$ predicts the normalized $l_2$ distance to the human ground-truth trajectory, and each subscore in NAVSIM except for EC.
-We adopt a 2-layer MLP for the distance prediction, and a linear layer for predicting other metrics.
+The MLP prediction head $\mathrm{head}^{(m)}$ predicts the normalized $l_2$ distance to the human ground-truth trajectory, and each subscore in NAVSIM except for EC.
 The number of trajectories in the vocabulary and filtered trajectories of the coarse filtering stage are set to 8192 and 256.
 We adopt a 3-camera FOV setting, with images from $l_0$, $f$, and $r_0$ cameras as the input.
 The rotation angle boundary $\Theta$ is set to $\pi / 6$ in the augmentation pipeline.
-The threshold $\delta_m$ in soft-labeling is 0.15.
+The threshold $\delta_m$ in soft-labeling is set to 0.15.